bgin-global/sgip/draft_ToR.md

 * Yuta Takanashi et al., “Call for Multi-Stakeholder Communication to Establish a Governance Mechanism for the Emerging Blockchain-Based Financial Ecosystem, Part 1 of 2”, Stanford Journal of Blockchain Law & Policy (January 2020), https://stanford-jblp.pubpub.org/pub/multistakeholder-comm-governance/release/1

-BGIN

-Establishes

-> a study group on the IAM, Privacy, and Key Managent

-appoints

-> Katharina Pistor and Nat Sakimura as co-chairs/rapporteurs

-tasks the rapporteurs of the study group

-* to assess the viability of establishing a Working Group on IAM, Privacy, and Key Management; and
-* to create a [draft charter](https://github.com/bgin-global/sgip/blob/master/draft_charter.md) for the WG.

-The rapporteurs are requested to provide their result in time for the next
-BGIN Online Meeting.